menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 To access the advanced options, do the following:

-1. Log in to Men & Mice as the DHCP administrator.
+1. Log in to Men&Mice as the DHCP administrator.

 2. Select an ISC DHCP server, right-click and select Properties from the shortcut menu.